 Lentils are said to be one of the healthiest food available.
 It is healthy for the heart and also aids in getting rid of an infection.
-Well, now that there is this wonderful recipe which uses this superfood, I cannot help but try it out immediately!
+Now that there is this wonderful recipe which uses this superfood, I cannot help but try it out immediately.

 To prepare dhal curry, remember to soak the lentils for at least 6 hours or boil them before cooking together with the rest of the ingredients.
 This will help shorten the time needed to cook the curry.
 As dried dhal is used, it might take a longer time for them to soften.
 Hence, patience is the key to a superbly cooked dhal curry.

 Malaysian Dhal Curry is also known as: Curry for Roti CanaiKari DalIndian Dhal Curry